- This article contains affiliate links and we will be compensated if you purchase something after clicking on them.

-I’ve had cheap dive lights crap out on me as soon as I hit the water and once in the middle of a night snorkel and I won’t lie: it is scary.
+I’ve had a cheap light die out on me as soon as I hit the water–once in the middle of a night snorkel (it’s very stressful).

 Why the ORCATORCH D710 Scuba Diving Light?